mvolkmann/blog/src/python/python-compared-to-js.md

 In both cases, command-line arguments can be passed to the script.

+A JavaScript script running in Node.js can get them from the array `process.argv`.
+The first element is the path to the `node` executable, the second is the path to the script that is running, and the remaining elements are the command-line arguments.

+A Python script can get them from `sys.argv`.
+The first element is the path to the script that is running, and the remaining elements are the command-line arguments.

 To make a Python source file directly executable in UNIX systems:

 - Add this as the first line: `#!/usr/bin/env python3`